Compute

 # Preemption

-The implementation of preemption in the cnvrg platform facilitates the removal of a running job in favor of a higher priority job.
+The implementation of preemption in the AI Studio platform facilitates the removal of a running job in favor of a higher priority job.
 As an illustration, suppose a job, running on queue with priority 1, in which preemption is enabled.
 In that case, if a higher priority (> 1) task is scheduled, the current lower priority job will be halted, and its resources will be reassigned to the higher priority task.

 • Example workflow: